 The metrics of good and bad required for the esteem incentive may vary in some degree between societies or within a society between subcultures; honor among thieves is not the same as honor among regular folk.
 But in all communities the dispositions for whose presence you can score high or low in our sense are matters over which you as an agent exercise some control: they are not as fixed by nature or background as your looks or girth or hair color.
 You may win or lose admirers depending on your looks but you can only win or lose esteem, in our sense—and at the limit suffer disesteem—for dispositions that speak for you as an agent.

-The attraction of esteem
+The Attraction of Esteem

-What makes it attractive to enjoy esteem, aversive to suffer disesteem?
+What makes it attractive to enjoy esteem, and aversive to suffer disesteem?
 The sanctions in the case of social esteem consist in the fact of being more or less saliently held in high or low regard by others.
 The sanctions in the case of self-esteem consist in the fact of being able to hold yourself in high regard or being forced to hold yourself in low regard.
 Three sources of data argue for thinking that self-esteem and social esteem are both attractive for human beings and, by implication, that corresponding forms of disesteem are aversive or repellent.
-These sources are: common sense, social science and long tradition.
+These sources are: common sense, social science, and long tradition.

-Taking self-esteem first, common sense testifies to its attraction insofar as we all associate having high self-esteem with satisfaction, having low self-esteem with frustration or depression.
+Taking self-esteem first, common sense testifies to its attraction insofar as we all associate having high self-esteem with satisfaction, and having low self-esteem with frustration or depression.
 And data from social science support the intuition.
 Most people, for example, tip at the customary rate even when dining in restaurants they will never visit again (Bodvarsson and Gibson 1994).
-And in one experiment, more than half of those who’d found wallets on a sidewalk in New York City returned them by mail to their ostensible owners with the cash intact (Hornstein, Elisa and Homes 1968).
+And in one experiment, more than half of those who’d found wallets on a sidewalk in New York City returned them by mail to their ostensible owners with the cash intact (Hornstein et al. 1968).
 Such behavior might just be due to inherent, unthinking virtue but it is plausibly associated, at least in part, with the desire that we all recognize to be able to think well of ourselves.

 The importance of self-esteem in people’s psychology is also emphasized within the long tradition of moral and social thought.
 Adam Smith (1982) made it a centerpiece of his moral psychology, for example, when he argued in The Theory of Moral Sentiments, published in 1759, that the desire to please an imagined “impartial spectator” often motivates people to subordinate their own interests to the common good, even when no others are looking.